kazurayam/ks_verify_CSS_property_computed/README.md

 WebUI.closeBrowser()
 ```

-When I execute it, I saw a bunch of messages in the console.
-At first, I saw the list of all computed CSS properties of the "header" element.
+When I execute it on Chrome browser, I saw a bunch of messages in the console.
+At first, I saw the long list of all computed CSS properties of the "header" element.

 ```
 2021-11-28 08:39:59.092 DEBUG testcase.TC1                             - 5: result1.each({ java.lang.Object item -> ... })